 1. Study the job inside and out.

-In the days leading up to your interview, the job description for the position you’re applying to should become your best friend.
+In the days leading up to your interview, the job description should become your best friend.
 Study it closely to get a better sense of the skills the hiring manager is seeking.

-“Before an interview, pore over the job description and pick out the five most important duties or skills,” says Pat Joachim Kitzman, director of career and professional development at Central College in Iowa.
+“Before an interview, pore over the job description and pick out the five most important duties or skills,” says Pat Joachim Kitzman, former director of career and professional development at Central College.
 “Think of examples of when you have successfully used those skills during an internship, part-time job or volunteering [experience].”

-Julia Browne, director of Connecticut College’s career development program, advises interviewees to think about how skills they’ve picked up over the last four years “translate into the ‘value add’ they bring to the workplace.”
+Julia Browne, associate program director of career competencies at The George Washington University, advises interviewees to think about how skills they’ve picked up over the last four years “translate into the ‘value add’ they bring to the workplace.”

-Talking about a particular project or paper can highlight what you’ve learned over the last four years, which can segue into a discussion about how those newly attained skills “would be of value to the company and/or the job for which you are interviewing,” says Dr. Mary Spencer, director of career services at the Milwaukee School of Engineering.
+For recent graduates, talking about a particular project or paper can highlight what you’ve learned over the last four years, which can segue into a discussion about how those newly attained skills “would be of value to the company and/or the job for which you are interviewing,” says Mary Spencer, Ed.D, who serves as project manager at CORE Consulting LLC.

 Although you’ll learn a lot about the organization during the interview, be sure to do some investigating beforehand.
 Familiarize yourself with the company’s mission statement and culture by checking out its website and social media platforms.
 Companies are working increasingly hard to hire not only the right employees, but the right people.
 Being a good cultural fit can go a long way in securing a job.